Kaixlo/Kaixlo/README.md

 USE HE/HIM

-IM THE WINNER AND UR THE LOSERS cry about it.

 HUGE KNY AND JJK FANN !!
 I liek bsd and and death plate fans plspls !!!!!!!!
 I have other fandoms but not rlly into them I think

 Im super silly , dni nonchalant ppl (sorry not sorry)